cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 12. Be open and authentic in your interactions with patients.
 13. Encourage patients to engage in reflective practice outside of sessions.
 14. Help patients understand the role of attachment in their mentalizing capacity.

-### Promoting mentalizing • Maintaining an inquisitive, curious, not-knowing stance • Offering interventions that are simple and to the point • Promoting

 **Mentalizing-Based Therapy (MBT)**